cetinkaya/region_plot/README.md

 ani.save("example2.mp4")
 ~~~

-from which we obtain the following animation
+The saved animation is as follows

 ![Example animation](examples/example2.gif)